Ph.D. Funding Overview

 Both fellowships provide the following:

-- 5 years of a competitive stipend for each academic year.
-The annual stipend for 2022-2023 is $33,626, and it is typically adjusted slightly to account for cost-of-living increases each year
+4. 5 years of a competitive 12-month stipend for each academic year.
+The stipend for 2024-2025 is $41,800.
+The stipend is typically adjusted slightly for cost-of-living increases each year.

 Students taking a sixth year to complete their dissertations apply to a range of internal and external competitive fellowships to fund their final year.
 We recognize that increasingly students are supported by yearlong fellowships rather than by teaching appointments, and in response, we have developed robust resources for preparing students for their applications, including workshops, a monthly funding digest, and a fellowship deadline calendar.
 See the Sixth-Year Funding page for more information.